+Cinematic moments that I recall from real life?
 Well, let’s see?
-Like out of a movie? cinematic moments.
+Like out of a movie?
 Naw, I never had any of those.
-But wait…My friends from the Grove Street crash pad we called the Folkie Palace swore that when the movie Animal House came out, they had stolen entire scenes from our parties and us.
+But wait…My friends from the Grove Street crash pad we called the Folkie Palace swore that when the movie Animal House came out, they had stolen entire scenes from our parties and from us.
 But they guessed that they just couldn’t get in the really good parts – like when we paraded a friend around Beacon Hill tied to a cross on Good Friday, dispensing Dixie cups of red wine.
 Officer Capucchi almost arrested us for public indecency, then the diaper slipped.

 Or there was the “Great Turkey Piรฑata” caper.
 A papier-mache piรฑata in the shape of a turkey filled with candy and fireworks.
 It was almost a tragedy, but mostly hilarious when it exploded.
 Of course, there was the Halloween we observed the ancient tradition of carving turnips, rather than pumpkins.
 Getting hit with a turnip in a Halloween street fight hurts a lot more than a pumpkin!